karen-kiumba/excel-data-cleaning-/README.md

 The purpose of the project is to convert a raw, messy and unstructured dataset into a clean and consistent one suitable for analysis.

 The workbook contains
-sheet 1: original dataset
+sheet 1: audit trail
+sheet 2: raw data
-sheet 2: cleaned and processed dataset
+sheet 3: cleaned data

 Tools used: Microsoft Excel

 Steps followed: